apogeecode/apogee-playground-docs/docs/troubleshooting.en.md

 ### I have found a bug (an error)

+!!! tip I just want the bug gone

+    Please try uninstalling and reinstalling the app.
+This may, or may not work.

 If you have found a bug (an error), it is best to [contact the exterminators](mailto:feedback@apogee.codes).
 Please [write us an email](mailto:feedback@apogee.codes) and include the following:

 - Screenshot(s) of the bug/error, screen recordings are also accepted